glossd/yetis/README.md

 kind: Service
 spec:
   port: 4567 # The port for Service to run on
+  logdir: /home/user/myproject/logs # Directory where the logs are stored.
+Defaults to /tmp'.
   selector:
     name: name-of-deployment # Name of the deployment to proxy to.
 ```